-Structured Logging with Python Standard Library: Zero-Dependency JSON Output
+Structured Logging with the Python Standard Library: Zero-Dependency JSON Output

 import json